openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This section defines how Verifiable Presentation(s) can be returned in the Authorization Response or Token Response.

-## Response Type `vp_token` {#response_type_vp_token}

-This specification defines the response type `vp_token`.

-`vp_token`
-  When supplied as the `response_type` parameter in an Authorization Request, a successful response MUST include the parameter `vp_token`.
-The Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
-The default Response Mode for this Response Type is the fragment encoding, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.
-The response type `vp_token` can be used with other response modes as defined in [@!OAuth.Responses].
-Both successful and error responses SHOULD be returned using the supplied Response Mode, or if none is supplied, using the default Response Mode.

-Note: Discuss if response mode `query` is allowed for response type vp_token - since it is not allowed for response type id_token.

 ## Response Types Values

-Whether `vp_token` is provided to the Client in the Authorization Response or Token Response depends on the response type used in the request (see (#vp_token_request)).
+Whether `vp_token` parameter is provided to the Client in the Authorization Response or Token Response depends on the response type used in the Authorization Request.

 - If the response type value is `vp_token` or `vp_token id_token`, the `vp_token` is provided in the authorization response, with or without Self-Issued ID Token as defined in [@!SIOPv2].
 - In all other cases, such as when response type is `code`, when the parameter `presentation_definition` is present in the Authorization Request, the `vp_token` is provided in the Token Response.